-Luckily, the remaining crew at a US Air Force bomb shelter in the Mojave Desert picks up radio signals coming from Albany.
+Luckily, the remaining crew at a US Air Force bomb shelter in the Mojave Desert picks up radio signals coming from Albany, New York.

 The crew’s commander, Major Eugene Denton (George Peppard) unveils two armoured vehicles he has constructed and announces a plan to cross “Damnation Alley”, the hundred-mile-wide strip between areas of radiation hazard, to join the other survivors.

 They set off, taking on two civilians – a novice singer they find in the ruins of Las Vegas and a wild teenager (Jackie Earle Haley) – along the way.

 Hopefully, their specially built vehicles will protect them against the freakish weather, mutated plant and animal life, giant cockroaches, crazed survivalists, and other dangers.